Kailyn Lowry Reveals If She Would Have Lauren Comeau On Podcast, Says She And Vee Rivera Are ‘Always Good’

 — Kailyn Lowry (@KailLowry) April 6, 2019

-While it doesn’t sound like Kailyn will be bringing Lauren on her podcast anytime soon, some followers also said they would like Kail to have her former co-star Jenelle Evans on her podcast.
-As some fans may know, the two women have not always had the best relationship, but Kailyn isn’t opposed to bringing on the mom-of-three onto her podcast to “tell her story” following the shocking news that Jenelle is divorcing her husband David Eason.
+While it doesn’t sound like Kailyn will be inviting Lauren to appear on her podcast anytime soon, some followers also said they would like Kail to have her former co-star Jenelle Evans on her podcast.
+As some fans may know, the two women have not always had the best relationship, but Kailyn isn’t opposed to including the mom-of-three on her podcast to “tell her story” following the shocking news that Jenelle is divorcing her husband David Eason.
 Kailyn revealed that she has reached out to her producers about having Jenelle on her podcast, but explained she doesn’t have a way to contact her former co-star.

 Fans can tune in to all-new episodes of Teen Mom 2 Tuesday nights on MTV.